kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## Discussion Prompt

-Think about your workplace data.
+Think about your workplace data
 Where would semantic retrieval still be valuable?
 Where would it now be simpler to use a model with a long context instead?